pooruss/HKU-CS-Courses/COMP7409-MLinF-Fall2023/final_project/README.md

 # Framework for ML in Finance

 ## Project Introduction
-### Background
+### 📚 Background
-Machine learning needs in the finance field: Machine learning algorithms can be used in many aspects such as risk management, asset management, market analysis and trading strategies, and have become a key tool in the field of finance and trading.
+Machine learning needs in the **finance** field: Machine learning algorithms can be used in many aspects such as risk management, asset management, market analysis and trading strategies, and have become a key tool in the field of finance and trading.

+### 📈 Applications
+- Risk Management
+Risk management is xxx, can be considered as a xxx task in machine learning.
+We

+### 🎮 Machine learning Algorithms
+- SVM,

 ### Goals and Significance
 #### Goals